DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 Links on the right let them view or withdraw their application.
 These functions have not been changed.

-The page has 2 subheadings, 'references' and 'offer conditions'.
+The page has 2 subheadings, ’references' and 'offer conditions'.

 The references section lists the candidate’s reference requests.
 For each one it includes: